Visiting Pushkar, a hippie paradise in a sacred place

 Brahma is also a member of what is called the Trimurti (three forms); being Brahma the creator god, Vishnu, the preserving god and Shiva, the destroying god.
 The reason there are so few temples dedicated to these gods is because most Hindus worship the gods Rama, Krishna or Devi.

 At the end of the walk by the lake I went to see the Brahma Temple.
 I didn’t choose a worse time.
-At the entrance two Indians came to me, with a lotus flower in hand, offering to accompany me to make a donation to the god Brahma.
+At the entrance, two Indians came to me, with a lotus flower in hand, offering to accompany me to make a donation to the god Brahma.
 I told them politely that I did not want to make a donation and they replied that I was obligated if you wanted to visit the temple.
 Tired of so much donation, I turned around and went for a chai (Indian tea) to relax a bit.

-4. See the sunset in rooftop
+4. See the sunset on the rooftop

 Apart from taking a walk on Pushkar Lake, visiting any of the temples and fighting with the Brahmins so that they don’t deceive you with donations, one can do other things for the city.
 For example, I recommend that you sit in the attic of a restaurant to enjoy the sunset while you have a chai.